Updated July 3, 2019

 About 15 km north of Ubud, it is built around a thermal hot spring, with supposed magical properties over 1.000 years ago.
-It is a very popular place for praying and hindu purifying bath, but anyone can use of the waters whenever respectful, but the truth is that it cannnot be recommended as far as it’s usually polluted.
+It is a very popular place for praying and hindu purifying bath; anyone can use of the waters whenever respectful, but the truth is that it cannnot be recommended as far as it’s usually polluted.

 TEMPLES IN UBUD

-There are at least three temples, although not as nice as the previous ones, are worth a quick look if you stay in Ubud.
-Admission free:
+There are at least three temples, although not as nice as the previous ones, are worth a quick look if you stay in Ubud:

 - Pura Marajan Agung: is part of the Ubud Royal Palace.
 The royal family still lives here, so it is very well maintained.